-At Warrior Wellbeing we teach various styles of Yoga.
-Choose a style that suits you.
+At Warrior Wellbeing you can choose a style of yoga that suits you.

-I encourage the use of yoga props (provided) to ensure classes are inclusive, safe and accessible to as many students as possible.
+I encourage the use of yoga props, that are easy to find at home, to ensure classes are inclusive, safe and accessible to as many students as possible.

 Hatha is an old system that includes most yoga styles.